aziaziazi/radionomy-test/README.md

 ]
 ```

-The previous shame is easy to use, but I need to map through through all the genre's list most of the time I perform an action or render a Chip.
+The previous shame is easy to use but most of the time I perform an action or render a Chip I need to map through all the genre list.
 Although I didn't notice any performance issue, I whould now use a dedicated array.
 It will slightly complexify the store, but it will be way easier and quicker to use later on.

 ```js
 // Selected and Expended genres ID's stored in an array.